Diversity: We embrace the unique contributions of all members of our community.

 The university is an Equal Employment Opportunity/Affirmative Action (EEO/AA) employer committed to maintaining a non-discriminatory, diverse work environment.
 The university does not unlawfully discriminate on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity or expression, or on any other basis prohibited by applicable law in any of its programs or activities.

 Staff members who believe that they have received unfair treatment resulting from sexual harassment, discrimination, affirmative action, or other issues involving fairness or accommodations for disability or religion, should contact the Office of Equal Employment Opportunity & Employee Relations at [email protected].
-For more information, see the university's policy on Equal Employment Opportunity.
+For more information, see the university's Equal Employment Opportunity policy (PDF).

 In accordance with the Americans with Disabilities Act (ADA) as amended, the university does not discriminate against any "qualified individuals with a disability."
 Individuals qualify for employment if they meet the educational, skills, and experience requirements of a position and can perform the essential functions of the job with or without a reasonable accommodation.